-Fortunately, you don’t need to be an expert marketer to hack your way through growth.
+Fortunately, you don’t need to be an expert marketer to hack your way to growth.
 All you need is a solid business strategy and a willingness to experiment.

 Growth Hacking is more a mindset than a marketing tool

-Growth hacking incorporates the five stages of the customer lifecycle into a funnel called the “AARRR Framework or Pirate Metrics”, designed to help identify where a business should focus efforts to optimise marketing and sales efforts.
+Growth hacking incorporates the five stages of the customer lifecycle into a funnel called the “AARRR Framework or Pirate Metrics”, designed to help identify where a business should focus efforts to optimise marketing and conversion rates.

 For example, if you’re a builder and you want to make $2 Million revenue per year – with each house worth on average $400K then you need to convert 5 leads per year.
 And if you only convert 5 out of 10 leads annually, then you need to look at an average of 10 leads as your goal.